snark87/vibe-coding-experiment/docs/product_manager_questions.md

     - Quirk
     - Cirq
     - Other circuit editors
+Answer: it should be a simplified version of existing solutions

 15. What specific pain points of existing tools should we address?

+Answer: overbloated UI

 ## Timeline & Roadmap

 16. What features constitute a minimum viable product (MVP)?

+Answer: Not yet decided

 17. What is the expected timeline for:
     - MVP release
     - Beta testing
     - Full production release

+Answer: MVP is planned only.

 18. What metrics will determine success for this product?
-    - User adoption numbers
+    - [x] User adoption numbers
     - User retention
     - Feature utilization
-    - Academic citations
+    - [x] Academic citations
     - Integration with other tools

 ## Future Considerations

 19. How should the tool scale as quantum computing technology advances?

+Answer: not yet decided

 20. What potential integration with classical computing tools should we plan for?

+Answer: not yet decided